TLS Passthrough

 Before you begin

-• Install NGINX Gateway Fabric.
+• Install NGINX Gateway Fabric with experimental features enabled.

 • Save the public IP address and port of NGINX Gateway Fabric into shell variables: